This article originally appeared on VICE Canada.

 Toronto photographer Yasin Osman knows that Google search isn't kind to Somalia.
 If you look up the country, chances are you're going to read about al Shabaab attacks or food shortages—you're not likely to learn it has the longest coastline in Africa.

-So on a recent trip for the humanitarian group #LoveArmyforSomalia, Osman set out to capture the nightlife and beach culture.
-"I haven't been to Somalia since I was a child, it was my first time going back," Osman told VICE.
-"The only thing I kept thinking about while on the plane was Lido beach and the stories my mother use to tell me about it."
+So on a recent trip with the humanitarian group #LoveArmyforSomalia, Osman set out to capture the nightlife and beach culture.
+"I haven't been to Somalia since I was a child; it was my first time going back," Osman said.
+"The only thing I kept thinking about while on the plane was Lido beach, and the stories my mother use to tell me about it."

 Follow Yasin Osman on Twitter.